 Making the most of the mid-trimester break

-    The first half of trimester one has flown by in the blink of an eye, and it has

-    certainly been a busy start to the year!
-Even though the mid-trimester break is

-    a well deserved one, the next two weeks is the perfect opportunity to catch up

-    on the things you would generally procrastinate on.
-Here is my list of to-dos

-    during the mid-trimester break, which will hopefully spread some inspiration so

-    you can be sure to make it a productive one!
+The first half of trimester two has flown by in the blink of an eye, and it has certainly been a busy a busy one!
+Even though the mid-trimester break is a well deserved one, the next week is the perfect opportunity to catch up on the things you would generally procrastinate on.
+Here is my list of to-dos during the mid-trimester break, which will hopefully spread some inspiration so you can be sure to make it a productive one!

 Prioritise Your Time

 From uni catch-up to work and socialising, be sure to prioritise and organise your time during the holidays.
 The best way is to make a list of things that have to get done before the holidays (generally urgent and time-sensitive tasks like assignments) and things that you would like to get done (non-urgent tasks).
 Checking tasks off a to-do list can make you feel productive and motivated!